Motorcade: President of the United States

 A police presence precedes the beginning of the presidential motorcade.
-These cars and motorcycles always drive ahead to clear the way and block traffic and also are in constant communication with the secret service.
+These cars and motorcycles always drive ahead to clear the way and block traffic and also are in constant communication with the Secret Service.

 The motorcade for the president is made up of two parts, the first being the "secure package".
 In the event of an emergency, the secure package separates from the rest of the group.
 It includes two limousines heavily guarded by local law enforcement and Secret Service, with all cars driven by professional drivers.

 The second part is made up of vans that transport White House staff members and selected members of the press.
 In the rear is the WHCA Roadrunner special communications van – which provides the primary communications path via satellite, allowing bi-directional voice, data and streaming video– an ambulance, and additional police vehicles.

-Motorcade routes are coordinated and selected by Secret Service agents in cooperation with local police forces or US military in war-torn countries, For example when the president visited troops in Afghanistan, US military troops provided security to the motorcade.
+Motorcade routes are coordinated and selected by Secret Service agents in cooperation with local police forces or US military in war-torn countries.
+For example when the president visited troops in Afghanistan, US military troops provided security to the motorcade.
 Escape routes are also established in the event of an emergency.

-Prime Minister of Canada

-The motorcade for the Prime Minister of Canada consists of usually at least ten vehicles, led by four police motorcycles in the front.
-The vehicle in the past was usually a Cadillac DTS extended wheelbase sedan, although a Chevrolet Suburban is more common for the prime minister nowadays.
-Other vehicles include Chrysler 300 sedans and Ford Crown Victoria sedans.